kumpeapps/KumpeHelpers/README.md

 # KumpeHelpers <img src="https://img.shields.io/badge/platform-iOS%2013.6%2B-lightgrey"/> <img src="https://img.shields.io/cocoapods/v/KumpeHelpers"/> <img src="https://img.shields.io/github/last-commit/kumpeapps/kumpehelpers"/>
 KumpeHelpers is a collection of helper files commonly used in most of my apps.
 I created this framework as an easy way of importing my most frequently used scripts instead of having to re-write them or copy/paste in each app and easily syncing changes between all of my apps.
-So.....this framework is designed for my use but feel free to use it if you wish.
+So.....this framework is designed for my use but feel free to use it if you wish!

 ## Frameworks Used
 -   Foundation